exuperian/RedPitayaTutorials/Tutorials/PROJ_IOFeedthrough/README.md

 * For the STEMLab-14, the ADC and DAC have a size of 14 bits.
 The ADC inputs are padded to 16 bits to be a whole number of bytes, and you can process them with Verilog modules as if they were 16 bit numbers.
 When you send them to the DAC however the leftmost two bits will be ignored.

-Finally, connect the *adc_csn* output port on the *adc* to the *adc_csn_0* output pin.
+Finally, connect the *adc_csn* output port on the *adc* to the *adc_csn_0* output pin (on the right).

 ### Clock signal

 Previously we used the *FCLK_CLK0* signal to time our design.
 However since we are using the Analog to Digital Converter, we should use its clock signal to make sure everything is in sync.

 As in the [signal generation tutorial](/Tutorials/PROJ_IOSignalGeneration), we need to create a double frequency clock signal for the DAC.
-As described there, add a *Clocking Wizard* IP, set the input frequency to 125MHz, the output frequency to 250MHz, and disable the *reset* input.
+Add a *Clocking Wizard* IP, set the input frequency to 125MHz, the output frequency to 250MHz, and disable the *reset* input.

 * Connect the *adc_clk* output from the ADC to the input *clk_out1* on the *Clocking Wizard*, and the *aclk* port on the dac.